postsharp/Metalama.Samples/examples/exception-handling/retry/retry-1/README.md

 [!metalama-project-buttons .]

-In this first example, we show a simple aspect that catches all exceptions and retries the method execution until the number of attempts reaches a maximum.
+In this first example, we demonstrate a simple aspect that catches all exceptions and retries the method execution until the number of attempts reaches a maximum.

-Let's see what this aspect does with the code:
+Let's see what this aspect does with the following code:

-[!metalama-compare RemoteCalculator.cs ]
+[!metalama-compare RemoteCalculator.cs]

-If we call this method, it produces the following output:
+When we call this method, it produces the following output:

 ```
 Trying for the 1-th time.